kieviceb/TERRENATOR-WRO-2024/README.md

 ---

-Now with the wheels, we have designed it by ourself, because in that way we can ajust eveything by ourself and it's so much better in that way.
-For the traction wheels they are a little bit so more big.
+Now with the wheels, we have designed it by ourself, because in that way we can ajust everything we want and it's so much better in that way.
+For the traction wheels they are a little bit bigger.

 ---
 <p align="center">